Utility Room Vs Laundry Room- a clear perspective for the Indian home buyers

-The once oft-ignored utility and laundry rooms, which were considered dull and uninviting, are beginning to gain lot of attention over the last two decades globally.
+The once oft-ignored utility and laundry rooms, which were considered dull and uninviting, are beginning to gain a lot of attention over the last two decades globally.
 The functionality and aesthetic appeal matter.
-These room are often connected to the kitchen.
+These rooms are often connected to the kitchen.
 It is increasingly gaining importance as a place where Indian family members are having to spend their time.
-With double income couples, and even children expected to do their own chores, this space give the right atmosphere to undertake laborious task.
+With double-income couples, and even children expected to do their own chores, this space gives the right atmosphere to undertake the laborious task.

-Home related chores are no longer the exclusive domain of the housewife.
+Home-related chores are no longer the exclusive domain of the housewife.
 All family members need to shoulder their respective responsibilities be it regarding their wardrobe, or the kitchen.
-A Utility area is meant to take care of multiple needs like storage, washing, ironing, keeping house-keeping items, and meeting plethora of other home needs.
+A Utility area is meant to take care of multiple needs like storage, washing, ironing, keeping house-keeping items, and meeting a plethora of other home needs.

-This is why utility and laundry rooms are usually placed adjacent to kitchen’s neighbourhood.
-With more than usual time being spent there, they surely deserve the same level of planning, thought and designing as the other rooms which shine bright on the centre stage of importance.
+This is why utility and laundry rooms are usually placed adjacent to the kitchen’s neighborhood.
+With more than usual time being spent there, they surely deserve the same level of planning, thought, and design as the other rooms which shine bright on the center stage of importance.

-Life can be pretty miserable unless clever designing of utility and laundry room is missed or undermined.
+Life can be pretty miserable unless the clever design of the utility and laundry room is missed or undermined.

 What’s a Utility room?

-Be it Europe of India, the homes beyond 70 years had a specific area which was often located closer yet a little distinct from the kitchen, and this area was used for cleaning of utensils, and also for washing of clothes.
+Be it Europe or India, the homes beyond 70 years had a specific area which was often located closer yet a little distinct from the kitchen, and this area was used for cleaning utensils, and also for washing clothes.
 In Indian villages, people would wash and dry their utensils as well as clothes out in the open.

 Hence, a utility room that we witness today is actually an all-in-one room.
 These rooms are used to park/keep anything that you either don’t want or would simply NOT fit well in your kitchen.

 - These secondary spaces are useful, hence the term ‘utility’.
-These are actually enablers to making your kitchen more efficiently.
-Your kitchen functions better with items kept there, be it appliances, storing of dry or wet-food items, washing-machine or dryer
+These are actually enablers to making your kitchen more efficient.
+Your kitchen functions better with items kept there, be it appliances, storing of dry or wet-food items, washing machine or dryer

-- Utility room in India are used to store kitchen appliances, gas cylinders, kitchen equipment which are pulled-out only when they are to be used (idli/dosa batter maker, large utensils used sparingly etc.)
+- Utility rooms in India are used to store kitchen appliances, gas cylinders, and kitchen equipment which are pulled out only when they are to be used (idli/dosa batter maker, large utensils used sparingly, etc.)

 - The utility room helps you de-clutter your kitchen.
-You don’t want your kitchen cabinets to be storing items, and becoming a dumping-yard of items that are not used on a regular basis.
+You don’t want your kitchen cabinets to be storing items, and becoming a dumping yard of items that are not used on a regular basis.
 Cabinet space is valuable, and NOT everything fits in.
-Also, we don’t use many equipment on a daily basis.
-The less cluttered your kitchen cabinets are, the more enjoyable is the experience of working in the kitchen.
+Also, we don’t use any equipment on a daily basis.
+The less cluttered your kitchen cabinets are, the more enjoyable the experience of working in the kitchen.

 - Small or large, a utility room helps you eliminate tasks and items that eat-up valuable kitchen space.
-Thus, this enabling room comes to the rescue of the kitchen as a friendly neighbour.
+Thus, this enabling room comes to the rescue of the kitchen as a friendly neighbor.

-- Besides the kitchen material, washing, drying and ironing is also a need that must be met by the utility room.
-While it’s common in some India households, especially apartments to house the washing machine in the bathroom or kitchen, but this renders the bathroom or kitchen space rather ineffective or under-utilized.
-This is why increasingly, the architects are making utility room by the kitchen.
+- Besides the kitchen material, washing, drying, and ironing are also a need that must be met by the utility room.
+While it’s common in some Indian households, especially apartments to house the washing machine in the bathroom or kitchen, this renders the bathroom or kitchen space rather ineffective or under-utilized.
+This is why increasingly, architects are making utility rooms in the kitchen.

-- By moving washing machine and tumble dryers (clothes dryer) to the utility room, away from the kitchen or bathroom helps.
+- Moving the washing machine and tumble dryers (clothes dryer) to the utility room, away from the kitchen or bathroom help.
 This way, you optimize the spaces in your kitchen or bathroom.

-While an all-in-one utility room that caters to ‘kitchen’, ‘laundry’ and other multi-purpose needs, but people differ in their needs and expectations.
-So does their view of ‘Utility’ room.
+While an all-in-one utility room that caters to ‘kitchen’, ‘laundry’, and other multi-purpose needs, people differ in their needs and expectations.
+So does their view of the ‘Utility’ room.
 Some of the uses and advantages it gives are

-- In some homes, ‘utility’ could mean using it as a big-sized pantry which is filled with cabinets and open shelves to tuck-away items that you don’t use every day.
-This includes items like cutlery, serving dishes and serving-platters, fine-dining crockery, glassware and all types of beverage-bottles.
-This releases tremendous amount of space in the kitchen cabinets.
+- In some homes, ‘utility’ could mean using it as a big-sized pantry that is filled with cabinets and open shelves to tuck-away items that you don’t use every day.
+This includes items like cutlery, serving dishes and serving platters, fine-dining crockery, glassware, and all types of beverage bottles.
+This releases a tremendous amount of space in the kitchen cabinets.

-- Another way to use utility is for the clothing especially, winters, or rainy season in India.
-One can keep winter clothing, coats, woollen clothes etc. A beautiful washing-sink is increasingly being placed in the utility room for cleaning clothes or anything that needs to be separated from the kitchen sink.
-The utility room with a sink comes extremely handy when hosting meals for large number of guests.
+- Another way to use utility is for clothing especially, in winters, or rainy seasons in India.
+One can keep winter clothing, coats, woolen clothes, etc. A beautiful washing sink is increasingly being placed in the utility room for cleaning clothes or anything that needs to be separated from the kitchen sink.
+The utility room with a sink comes extremely handy when hosting meals for a large number of guests.